 The Dubai Fountain

 The Dubai Fountain is the world’s largest choreographed fountain system with jet streams as high as 150 metres in the air.
-Each colourful jet sway in time to various musical numbers producing what has become one of the most popular shows in Dubai.
-Two shows occur, one in the afternoon at 1pm and 1:30pm and evening displays starting at sundown and occuring every 30 minutes until the final song at 11pm.
+Each colourful jet sways in time to various musical numbers, producing what has become one of the most popular shows in Dubai.
+Two shows occur, one in the afternoon at 1pm and 1:30pm, and evening displays starting at sundown and occuring every 30 minutes until the final song at 11pm.

 The Palm Jumeirah

 Palm Jumeirah is one of the largest artificial islands created in the shape of a palm tree.
 It’s known for its glitzy, high-end hotels like the sail-shaped Burj Al Arab, extravagant apartments and upmarket global restaurants.
-Beach clubs with spas and infinity pools turn into nightclubs with live DJS most evenings.
+Beach clubs with spas and infinity pools turn into nightclubs, with live DJs on most evenings.

 The Walk and Beach at Jumeirah Beach Residence

-If you like to shop, dine, and go to the beach all in one place, a great place to consider taking a trip to is The Beach, opposite JBR.
-Weekends are alive with DJs pumping out tunes, locals enjoying the open-air cinema while children enjoy the thrill of the water park.
+If you like to shop, dine, and go to the beach all in one location, a great place to consider taking a trip to is The Beach, opposite JBR.
+Weekends are alive with DJs pumping out tunes and locals enjoying the open-air cinema, while children enjoy the thrill of the water park.

-One of the oldest neighbourhoods in the city, the Al Fahidi Historical Neighbourhood offers a nostalgic view of a bygone era with traditional wind towers and winding alleyways.
-Visit the Sheikh Mohammed Centre for Cultural Understanding where you can take part in heritage tours and guided mosque visits to better understand and appreciate the local culture.
+One of the oldest neighbourhoods in the city, the Al Fahidi historical neighbourhood offers a nostalgic view of a bygone era with traditional wind towers and winding alleyways.
+Visit the Sheikh Mohammed Centre for Cultural Understanding where you can partake in heritage tours and guided mosque visits to better understand and appreciate the local culture.